fraking00/colorChangeIntoOtherColor/README.md

 In the result you have the object that you are pointing at and in the frame you have the color changed frame itself.

+the changeColorVideo is the same but it implements the choosing of the video that have to be in the same repository of the code and the time span.